alimatai/AdaptSearch_Documentation/source/MutCount_bk.rst

                                                        'aac':{'aaa':0, 'aac':0, ...},
                                                        ...}

-Resampling is done on all or on a subset of sequences by picking codons at random positions (which are positions where all the resampled sequences have a full codon).
+Resampling is done on all or on a subset of sequences by picking codons at random positions.
+The more resemaplin

 Then, Final dictionaries gathers all occurrences and transitions of all sequences, which are written to csv files using pandas.